rcubitto/swap-php-valet/README.md

 - Laravel Valet

 # Installation
 Add this script to your `.bash_profile` or import it using your own method.

+You may download the script directly running `curl -O https://raw.githubusercontent.com/rcubitto/swap-php-valet/master/swap_php_valet.sh`

 # Usage